-Jim Crow laws took place from 1876 to 1965, affecting the lives of four generations of African Americans.
+Jim Crow laws took place from 1876 to 1965, affecting the lives of many generations of African Americans.
 These laws authorized segregation in public spaces.
 In 1890, a “separate but equal” status was instituted for blacks.
 In Fort Pierce, as was true all over the South, segregation held strong, but it was in no way equal.

-Although the 1954 Supreme Court decision, Brown vs. the Board of Education, mandated integration in the schools, it didn’t affect the lives of the Highwaymen who all had segregated educations with unequal financial support.
+Although the 1954 Supreme Court decision, Brown vs. the Board of Education mandated integration in the schools, it didn’t affect the lives of the Highwaymen who all had segregated educations with unequal financial support.
 Although Jim Crow ended, by law, with the 1964 Civil Rights Act and the 1965 Voting Rights Act, Fort Pierce, like most other southern cities and towns, remains largely segregated within neighborhoods and schools.
 What did change was the accessibility blacks had to public spaces.

 For the Highwaymen, selling in the segregated South meant paying careful attention to the rules.
 In the late 1960s and 1970s, movement into white spaces was legal, but it could be contentious, even dangerous.
 When selling door-to-door to businesses, if a salesperson received a negative response to an initial invitation to look at paintings, they quickly moved on.
 A hard sell was not an option.
 If sales were made far from home, a black hotel had to be found for the overnight stay.
 The Highwaymen generally knew it would be across the railroad tracks.

 The time was ripe for selling landscape paintings as Florida was booming.
 In 1950 the population of St. Lucie County was 20,180, and by the year 2000, it had gown to 192,695.
-While postwar development destroyed much of the beauty of the landscape around Fort Pierce, it provided the Highwaymen with potential customers and businesses with walls where paintings could be hung.
+While postwar development destroyed a lot of the beauty of the landscape around Fort Pierce, it provided the Highwaymen with potential customers and businesses with walls where paintings could be hung.
 As the ubiquitous pristine landscape of Bean Backus’ early painting days began to disappear, replaced with strip malls, hotels, and a few grand houses with manicured lawns, the Highwaymen were in the right place at the right time.
 People were becoming nostalgic for images of Florida’s untamed wilderness.